-Columbia Law’s Office of Career Services and Professional Development (OCS) helps students and alumni explore career paths with top law firms and businesses around the world—from global and boutique firms to multinational corporations and Silicon Valley startups.
+Columbia Law’s Office of Private Sector Careers (OPSC) helps students and alumni explore career paths with top law firms and businesses around the world—from global and boutique firms to multinational corporations and Silicon Valley startups.

 Learn from the best.
 Our professional development speakers include outside lecturers and Law School alumni, most of whom hold partnerships at major law firms or serve as in-house counsel at international corporations and startups.

 Polish your résumé to perfection.
-OCS career counselors meet individually with students throughout the year to develop their résumés and other written material.
+OPSC career counselors meet individually with students throughout the year to develop their résumés and other written material.
 They also host résumé writing workshops.

 Boost your confidence.
 All first-year students are required to participate in mock interview programs—at Columbia Law School or the offices of leading law firms—in advance of the fall recruiting season.
 The practice interview (conducted by an attorney) and subsequent feedback session allow students to better prepare for “real” interviews and sharpen their skills for future job search opportunities.

-The Office of Career Services and Professional Development helps students and alumni explore opportunities in the private sector.
+The Office of Private Sector Careers helps students and alumni explore opportunities in the private sector.
 We advise students and alumni, provide career-related resources, and host career exploration, professional development, and recruitment programs.